joshchan1301/pulmo-backend/README.md

 # 🫁 Pulmo Vision – Chest X-ray AI Analysis

-**Pulmo Vision** là một dự án AI áp dụng **Swin Transformer** để phân tích ảnh X-ray phổi, hỗ trợ phát hiện một số tình trạng:
+**Pulmo Vision** is an AI project that applies the **Swin Transformer** to analyze chest X-ray images, supporting the detection of several conditions:

 - **BACTERIAL Pneumonia**
 - **VIRAL Pneumonia**
 - **NORMAL (healthy)**

-Ngoài ra, hệ thống còn sinh ra **Grad-CAM heatmap** để giải thích quyết định của mô hình, giúp người dùng hiểu rõ hơn vùng phổi nào ảnh hưởng đến chẩn đoán.
+Additionally, the system generates **Grad-CAM heatmaps** to explain the model’s decision, helping users understand which lung regions contribute to the diagnosis.

 ---

 ## 🚀 Features

-- 📷 **Upload ảnh X-ray** → model phân tích và trả về nhãn, xác suất.
+- 📷 **Upload X-ray images** → the model analyzes and returns predicted label and probability.
-- 🔥 **Grad-CAM visualization** → hiển thị vùng phổi quan trọng mà mô hình tập trung.
+- 🔥 **Grad-CAM visualization** → highlights the lung regions the model focuses on.
-- 🧠 **Swin Transformer backbone** → state-of-the-art cho computer vision.
+- 🧠 **Swin Transformer backbone** → state-of-the-art computer vision architecture.
-- 🌐 **FastAPI backend** → dễ deploy (Vercel, Render, Railway…).
+- 🌐 **FastAPI backend** → easy to deploy (Vercel, Render, Railway…).
-- 🤖 **Chatbot tích hợp GPT** (API OpenAI) → giải thích kết quả bằng tiếng Việt thân thiện.
+- 🤖 **GPT-powered chatbot** (OpenAI API) → explains results in a user-friendly way.

 ---